-The use of PRP in clinical settings requires controlled clinical trials with consistent methodology in terms of dosing and preparation, but what must precede is a rigorous examination of the effects of PRP in vitro and in vivo to fully understand its mechanisms of action and appropriate clinical targets.
-The purpose of this systematic review to clarify the effects of platelet-rich plasma (PRP) on muscular pathologies at the cellular and tissue levels by evaluating the basic science literature.
+The use of PRP in clinical settings requires controlled clinical trials, with consistent methodology in terms of dosing and preparation.
+However, what must precede is a rigorous examination of the effects of PRP in vitro and in vivo to fully understand its mechanisms of action and appropriate clinical targets.
+The purpose of this systematic review is to clarify the effects of PRP on muscular pathologies at the cellular and tissue levels by evaluating the basic science literature.
 Furthermore, the authors hypothesized that the use of PRP would confer multiple beneficial effects in the healing of muscle injuries in comparison to controls.

 Materials and methods